 Can I work a full- or part-time job while enrolled?

 The MArch is immersive, requiring a substantial commitment of time and effort.
 As such, it would be very challenging to complete the program while working full-time.
 It may be possible to work a part-time job, including internships, and complete your studies.
 The program is supported by the regional practice community, which is committed to providing opportunities for our students and graduates.

 What is the timetable for accreditation?

-The KCAD MArch program was approved by the Board of Trustees in December 2013 for a Fall 2014 entering class.
-The program has submitted a Plan for Achieving Initial Accreditation to the National Architectural Accrediting Board (NAAB).
-Upon fulfillment of the submitted Plan and because NAAB initial accreditation is retroactive, the degrees awarded to our inaugural class in the spring of 2016 will be accredited and will be recognized by the National Council of Architecture Registration Boards (NCARB) as meeting the degree requirements for an NCARB Certificate.
-Have questions on this important topic?
-Feel welcome to contact firstname.lastname@example.org.
+The KCAD MArch program is following its Plan for Achieving Initial Accreditation, approved by the National Architectural Accrediting Board (NAAB) in 2014.
+Subsequently, the NAAB Board granted the KCAD MArch (2- and 3-year) Candidacy status, effective January 1, 2014.
+NAAB will be visiting KCAD in the fall of 2016 for Continuation of Candidacy, and again for Initial Accreditation in fall, 2018.
+Upon fulfillment of the Plan and because NAAB Initial Accreditation is retroactive, the degrees awarded to our inaugural class in the spring of 2016 will be accredited and will be recognized by the National Council of Architecture Registration Boards (NCARB) as meeting the degree requirements for an NCARB Certificate.
+If you have questions on this important topic, please feel welcome to contact email@example.com.